 Before you start…

-Before we get into my tips for storing Tupperware, there are a couple things you’ll need to do.
+Before we get into my favorite ways to organize containers and my tips for storing them, there are a couple of things you’ll need to do.

 First, take out all of your containers.